|Riding Style||All Mountain|

 Burton Deja Vu 2018 - 2012 Review by The Good Ride

 The Burton Deja Vu is pretty similar to the men’s Process Flying V and it offers up a pretty balanced modern all mountain ride in all ways except edge hold in medium to harder snow.

 Approximate Weight: Feels pretty normal and bordering on light.

 Flex: Feels pretty medium to med/soft from tip to tail.

-On Snow Feel: The Burton Deja Vu has that kind of stability that many like in softer snow but the harder it gets the more loose between the feet it feels.
+On Snow Feel: The Burton Deja Vu has that kind of stability that many like in softer snow but the harder it gets the looser between the feet it feels.
 This isn’t unique to the Burton Deja Vu but more a trait of all hybrid rocker boards.
-It can want to auto spin on you on trying to flat base a long flat cat track or when one footing off the chair.
+It can want to auto spin on you on trying to flat base along flat cat track or when one footing off the chair.
 It likes to be always on edge to keep it from auto spinning.
-It’s something that takes a little getting used to but the fact it’s so catch free makes it worth getting used to.
+It’s something that takes a little getting used to but the fact it is so catch-free makes it worth getting used to.
 In general, it’s harder to catch an edge with hybrid rocker boards like this.

 Edge Hold: It shines in soft snow and you will love it but it becomes a slippery mess in medium to harder snow.
 If you choose the Burton Deja Vu, try to get the edges sharpened because what comes out of the factory isn’t that sharp.

 Turn Initiation: It’s a very easy board to turn and although not super fast edge to edge.
 You can make pretty quick turns in tight spots or trees if you match the board correctly to your boot size as well as other specs.